-- With physical therapy, you focus on getting your range of motion back (how far you can bend and straighten your knee).
-Your therapist will help you do exercises to strengthen the muscles around your knee joint.
-You can see pictures of these exercises on pages 19 to 22.
-He or she will also teach you how to walk and move safely with your new knee. - Occupational therapy teaches you how to safely do everyday activities, such as bathing, getting dressed, cooking and cleaning.
+- With physical therapy, you focus on moving with your new hip.
+Your therapist will teach you how to move and walk safely.
+He or she will also help you do exercises to strengthen the muscles around your hip joint.
+You can see pictures of these exercises on pages 19 to 21. - Occupational therapy teaches you how to safely do everyday activities, such as bathing, getting dressed, cooking and cleaning.
 The therapist may suggest some equipment to make these tasks easier.
-You can see pictures of the equipment on pages 66 to 69.
+You can see pictures of the equipment on pages 67 to 70.

 You will start therapy on the day of your surgery or the next morning.
 Each day of your hospital stay, you will do more exercises and walk a little more.
-You will work toward fully straightening and bending your knee.
+You will work toward more smoothly using your new hip.
 Over time, you will be able to comfortably put more and more weight on your sore leg.